 - 11. All community parking must be asphalt or concrete.
 An asphalt or concrete paving recommendation letter must be provided with the reservation items by a geotechnical engineer. - 12.
 All sidewalks and walkways must be concrete and at least 36 inches wide.
 All public buildings, community building and amenities must be connected to the dwelling units by a sidewalk or walkway on one side of the street throughout the development. - 13.
 All driveways must be concrete. - 14.
 Mailboxes, playground and all exterior project amenities must be ADA accessible.
 All exterior project amenities that have exposed components used as part of the structure must be constructed so that no wood is exposed.
 Concealment shall be with materials such as aluminum or vinyl siding or cementitious materials.
 Decorative rails and/or guard rail systems used shall be code compliant systems of vinyl, fiberglass or metal.
 Wood railings are not allowed.
 Gazebos and picnic shelters shall have table(s) with attached bench seating. - 15.
 No above ground propane tanks allowed on the site. - 16.
 All onsite utilities must be underground. - 17.
-Storm Water retention basins must include fencing around the entire perimeter and a lockable maintenance gate.
+Storm Water retention basins (existing, shared and/or newly constructed) must be located within the property and include fencing around the perimeter with a lockable maintenance gate.
 The retention area will be maintained and managed in a manner to provide safety to the tenants.
 Including preventing vermin, insect and reptile infestation, vegetation overgrowth, and must be kept free of all trash and debris.

-8.)
+7.)
 Interior Building and Space Standards: